Frequently Asked Questions

 Yes, but with certain restrictions.
 In order to reschedule within your eligibility period, Prometric must be notified at least 5 business days in advance of your test date.
 To reschedule your examination, you must call the 800-telephone number provided on your scheduling permit.
 To cancel your application, you must submit a letter, with your signature, to the FSMB at:

 Fax: (817) 868-4098

 Scan and email: firstname.lastname@example.org

 Forty-five minutes is allotted for break time and can be divided in any manner you prefer.
 For example, you can take a short break at your seat after you complete a block, or you can take a longer break for a meal outside the test center after you complete a few blocks.
 If you complete a block of the test or tutorial section early, the remaining time will be available for breaks.
 It will not be available to complete other blocks of the test.
 As you progress through the blocks of the test, you should monitor how many blocks are remaining and how much break time is remaining.
 If you take a long break and exceed the allocated or accumulated break time, your time to complete the last block(s) in the testing session will be reduced.
 When section time runs out, you will not be able to move to any new screens.
 The computer will close the section.

-Scores are reported by mail on official transcript paper and will not be given out over the telephone, by fax, or by email.
+Scores are typically released within 2-4 weeks of testing.
+Scores are reported by mail and will not be given out via phone, fax or email.